Vikram Sarabhai Space Centre: Facilities

-VSSC has a large workforce of about 4500 employees, most of them specialists in frontier disciplines.
+Trisonic Wind Tunnel

+As part of three space infrastructure projects totaling ₹1,800 crore, Prime Minister Narendra Modi formally inaugurated the Trisonic Wind Tunnel (TWT) at the VSSC on February 27, 2024 for testing the aerodynamic design of rockets to make them more efficient.
+Following the 1.2-meter TWT at National Aerospace Laboratories in Bengaluru and the Defence Research and Development Organization's Hypersonic Wind Tunnel (HWT) at the Dr APJ Abdul Kalam Missile Complex in Hyderabad, the TWT is India's third hypersonic wind tunnel.
+The TWT may function in three different wind velocity ranges: subsonic, transonic, and hypersonic.

 Programs

 Over the last four decades VSSC has become the leading centre for development of launch vehicle technology.

 VSSC has a matrix organization based on Projects and Entities.
 Core project teams manage project activities.
 System level activities of the projects are carried out by system development agencies.
-Major programmes of VSSC include the Polar Satellite Launch Vehicle (PSLV), Geosynchronous Satellite Launch Vehicle (GSLV), Rohini Sounding Rockets, Space Capsule Recovery Experiment, Reusable Launch Vehicles and Air Breathing Propulsion.
+Major programmes of VSSC include the PSLV, Geosynchronous Satellite Launch Vehicle, LVM3, Rohini sounding rocket series, Space Capsule Recovery Experiment, Reusable Launch Vehicles and Air Breathing Propulsion.

 VSSC pursues research and development in the fields of aeronautics, avionics, composites, computer and information technology, control guidance and simulation, launch vehicle design, mechanical engineering, mechanisms vehicle integration and testing, propellants polymers and materials, propulsion propellants and space ordnance, and systems reliability.
 These research Entities are the system development agencies for the Projects and thus provide for the realization of the project objectives.
 Management systems area provides for programme planning and evaluation, human resource development, budget and manpower, technology transfer, documentation and outreach activities.

 VSSC is certified for compliance to ISO 9001:2000 quality management system.
 The quality objectives of the centre are planning, implementing and maintaining a quality system during design, development, production, and operation of subsystems and systems for launch vehicles.
 It also aims at achieving continued improvement in process for its zero defect goal.

-ISRO has developed an array of sounding rockets and four generations of launch vehicles and thus establishing operational space transportation system.
-Most of launch vehicle development is carried out at VSSC.

-Current focus of VSSC is on the Geosynchronous Satellite Launch Vehicle (GSLV), the GSLV Mk III and the Reusable Launch Vehicle- Technology Demonstrator (RLV-TD).

-In January 2007, the Space Capsule Recovery Experiment Module (SRE-1) was safely brought back to earth after 10 days in orbit.
+In January 2007, the SRE-1 was safely brought back to earth after 10 days in orbit.
 This involved a host of technologies developed at VSSC, including thermal protection systems to withstand the large heat flux of atmospheric re-entry.
 VSSC made significant contribution to India's maiden mission to the Moon, Chandrayaan-1.

-VSSC R&D efforts have included solid propellant formulations.
-Another focus area has been navigation systems; the ISRO Inertial Systems Unit (IISU) established at Vattiyoorkavu is a part of VSSC.
+VSSC's R&D efforts have included solid propellant formulations.
+Another focus area has been navigation systems; the ISRO Inertial Systems Unit established at Vattiyoorkavu is a part of VSSC.

-VSSC is involved in the development of air-breathing vehicles.
-A reusable launch vehicle technology demonstrator is under development, which will be tested soon.

 VSSC also has programs focused on applications of space technology including village resource centres, telemedicine, tele-education, disaster management support and outreach through Direct To Home television broadcast.